Forge-Srl/gushio/README.md

 Use angular brackets (`<>`) for required arguments and square brackets (`[]`) for optional arguments.
 For each argument you can add a `description` to be shown in the help and a `default` value to be used when the argument is not provided.
+You can also allow a limited set of values by adding a `choices` array of strings.

 The last argument (and only the last argument) can also be variadic (can receive multiple values) by appending `...` to its name: